nrfconnect/sdk-nrf/doc/nrf/app_dev/bootloaders_dfu/mcuboot_nsib/bootloader.rst

   .. figure:: ../images/bootloader_memory_layout.svg
      :alt: Memory layout

-By default, building an application with any bootloader configuration creates a :ref:`multi-image build <ug_multi_image>`, where the :ref:`partition_manager` manages its memory partitions.
+By default, building an application with any bootloader configuration uses :ref:`sysbuild` to build multiple image, where the :ref:`partition_manager` manages its memory partitions.
-In this case, bootloaders are built as child images.
 When building an application with :ref:`Cortex-M Security Extensions (CMSE) enabled <app_boards_spe_nspe_cpuapp_ns>`, then :ref:`Trusted Firmware-M (TF-M) <ug_tfm>` is built with the image automatically.
 From the bootloader perspective, the TF-M is part of the booted application image.